Fifth blog, February 8, 2019

 The windmill is an invention of the Middle Ages.
 Are we going to solve our 21st-century energy problem with that invention?
 Let's do some research.

 The largest wind turbine of the Netherlands is located in Rotterdam.
 It has a capacity of 10 MW.
-Whenever wind turbines are installed in the Netherlands, to impress us the developers always mention how many households it can power.
+Whenever wind turbines are installed in the Netherlands, to impress us the developers always mention how many households they can power.
 The truth, however, is less impressive.
 When the wind turbine moves, it produces a little energy.
 But when it is stationary it does not produce anything.

-This largest turbine of the Netherlands produces – if it turns – energy for to power approximately 8,000 households.
+This largest turbine of the Netherlands produces – if it turns – enough energy to power approximately 8,000 households.
 That sounds like a lot, but by putting it in a proper perspective we discover a shocking truth.
 This largest wind turbine in the Netherlands, which costs around EUR 8 million to install, produces just enough energy to power 20 trucks.
 Let’s calculate.

 In the Netherlands there are 150,000 trucks and buses, large and small.
-In 2017, the amount of energy produced by all 2,041 wind turbines in The Netherlands was 6,869 GWh.
+In 2017, the amount of energy produced by all 2,041 wind turbines in the Netherlands was 6,869 GWh.
 This is equal to the average annual consumption of 6,800 trucks / buses.
 If the average energy production of the windmills in the Netherlands remains the same, we would need another 42,981 windmills to power the remaining 143,200 lorries, trucks and buses.
-The wind turbine in Rotterdam costs 8 million euros, so this represents is approximately 400,000 euros per truck.
-For all 150,000 trucks and buses, our country needs to invest over 60 billion (!)
-Euros.
+The wind turbine in Rotterdam costs 8 million euros, so this represents approximately 400,000 euros per truck.
+For all 150,000 trucks and buses, our country needs to invest over 60 billion (!) euros.
 The cost of wind energy is huge, while the energy generated is far from sufficient for our current needs.
 And if we want to meet all of our current needs for trucks and buses, then where are we going to place these additional 42,981 wind turbines?

 We shouldn’t forget that it’s not only the trucks and buses that consume energy.
 We also have factories, airplanes, ships, households, 7 million electric cars (if the Dutch Climate Agreement is to become a reality) and so on, which consume energy.
 In order to have the fossil fuels replaced by wind turbines so we reduce our CO₂ emissions, at least hundreds of thousands of windmills have to be added.
 Do we really want to put one wind turbine on every 5 acres of our country?
 Is this what we want, the industrialization of the countryside, seeing turning wind turbines everywhere you look, killing all our birds?